US Evacuates Diplomats in Haiti – 2024-03-11 15:47:13

 As violence escalated over the weekend and Henry’s would-be successors jockeyed for position, El Salvador’s authoritarian leader presented himself as an unlikely savior.
 Nayib Bukele has thrown tens of thousands of Salvadorans in prison as part of a crackdown on gangs in his country that has won praise from members of the Latin American populist right and Republican politicians in the US.

 “We can fix it.
-But we need a UN Security Council resolution, approval from the host country, and all mission costs to be covered,” Bukele tweeted on Sunday (10/3), in response to a post about Haiti by a right-wing blogger.
+But we need a UN Security Council resolution, approval from the host country, and all mission costs to be covered,” Bukele tweeted on Sunday (10/3), in response to a post regarding Haiti by a right-wing blogger.

 Caribbean leaders will meet in Jamaica’s capital, Kingston, on Monday to discuss the crisis.
 Last week, the head of the Caribbean Community (Caricom) group, Guyana’s president, Mohamed Irfaan Ali, said its leaders were determined to help their counterparts in Haiti find a political solution.